 It’s up to you!
-There are no fixed dates or lengths.
-You can volunteer when ever suits you and for as long as you wish, whether it’s one week or several months.
+There are no fixed dates or lengths for this placement.
+You can volunteer whenever suits you and for as long as you wish, whether it’s for one week or several months.

-Volunteers come and go but typically you'll be living with 2 - 8 other volunteers at any time.
+Volunteers come and go, but typically you will be living with 2-8 other volunteers at any given time.

-In addition to other volunteers, theirs the permanent charity staff and members of the local community itself.
-No time to be bored or lonely!
+In addition to other volunteers, you will live amongst the permanent charity staff and members of the local community.

-The charity and the community you will be working and living with, is based in the rural region of Mpumalanga, surrounded by agricultural land, game reserves and wildlife.
+The charity and community are based in the rural region of Mpumalanga, surrounded by agricultural land, game reserves and wildlife.

-You will stay at the charity’s Eco-Village and Library which can be found 30 minutes drive from the town of Hoedspruit on Orpen Road, near to Sigagule village.
-It is an hour’s drive from the conservation packages camp and Hamba Africa's SA base of operations.
+You will stay at the charity’s eco-village and library, which are a 30 minute drive from the town of Hoedspruit on Orpen Road, close to Sigagule village.
+It is an hour’s drive from the conservation programme camp and Hamba Africa's base of operations.

 There are various different projects that the community and charity actively develop; from creche schools and educational programmes, sustainable agriculture, arts and crafts and much more.
-You will have the opportunity to get involved with those you find most important, rewarding or that your talents and skills best complement.
+You will have the opportunity to get involved with those you find most rewarding and those that best complement your talents and skills.

-Volunteering isn't just a great way for you to travel, providing an unbeatable, authentic African experience, it is so much more... you will live with and get to know new people and cultures whilst enjoying the rewarding work that you will be a part of; you will feel a special sense of achievement knowing you are helping to break the poverty cycle, uplift and improve these communities.
+Volunteering is so much more than just a great way for you to travel.
+It provides an unbeatable, authentic African experience, where you will live with new people and cultures whilst enjoying the rewarding work.
+You will feel a special sense of achievement knowing that you are helping to break the poverty cycle and uplift these communities.

-Contact us via email or through our contact page with your preferred dates and duration.
+Contact us via email or through our contact page, and let us know your preferred dates and trip duration.